18.09.07

 I found an Intruder in my House last night!

 So at 7:30 I was upstairs reading my daughter a bed time story, when I heard an odd noise.
 I couldn’t quite place it, but it sounded close to the house, too close in fact.
 I paused, listened, but heard only silence.
-I’m sure it was the neighbours car door or something.
+I’m sure it was the neighbour’s car door or something.
 I continued reading.

 “There can’t be.”
 I replied.
 “Mum’s down the gym and won’t be back till after 8.”

 Now I was quite alarmed though.
-She was right, the noise had been too close to be the neighbours car door.
+She was right, the noise had been too close to be the neighbour’s car door.
 There was definitely something moving downstairs.
 I figured the cats had probably brought in a kill or something and were re-enacting the death scene in the hallway, which is where they normally do it.
 I told my daughter to wait in bed, “I’ll just go check…”.

 At the bottom of the stairs I could see that there were no cats about, and I couldn’t hear any further noises.
 All seemed calm and normal, but now I had a choice to make: turn right into the hall way, or left into the study.
 The study door was ajar, and I could see the light was off.
-The chances of there being an intruder in there was slim I thought, but to check was risky for 2 reasons: they would see the door open and I’d have to stick my head round to peer behind the door; also I’d expose my back to the hallway, which was where any intruder was far more likely to be, as that way lead to the front door, living room, kitchen, dining room and back door.
+The chances of there being an intruder in there was slim I thought, but to check was risky for 2 reasons: they would see the door open and I’d have to stick my head round to peer behind the door; also I’d expose my back to the hallway, in the direction of which any intruder was far more likely to be, as that way lead to the front door, living room, kitchen, dining room and back door.

 Finally I decided I didn’t want to leave any room unchecked between me and my daughter, so I took a chance and quickly poked my head round the study door.
 The room is small, and even in the half light I could see that there was no one there.